Boat-tailed grackle: Taxonomy

-The boat-tailed grackle was first described by French naturalist Louis Jean Pierre Vieillot in 1819.
+The boat-tailed grackle was first described by French naturalist Louis Pierre Vieillot in 1819.
 Its specific epithet major means "larger" in Latin.
 Despite its restricted range, there are four subspecies of the boat-tailed grackle, differing in size and iris color.
 The boat-tailed grackle was once considered the same species as the great-tailed grackle.
 The great-tailed species is generally quite similar of slightly smaller body size but has a longer tail and lacks this species' distinct domed head shape.
 The common grackle, with which the boat-tailed species often overlaps along the Atlantic coastline, is noticeably smaller and shorter-tailed, as well as lacking the domed head shape.

 Diet

-They forage on the ground, in shallow water, or in shrubs; they will steal food from other birds.
-They are omnivorous, eating insects, minnows, frogs, eggs, berries, seeds, grain, and even small birds.
+They forage on the ground, in shallow water, or in shrubs; they will steal food from other birds, animals, or humans.
+They are omnivorous opportunistic feeders, eating insects, crustaceans, minnows, frogs, eggs, berries, seeds, grain, and even small birds.

 Call

 Its song is a harsh jeeb, and it has a variety of typically grackle-like chatters and squeaks.
+Their call lacks of whistles and clucks typical of the great-tailed grackle.